kumuluz/blog.sunesis.si/_posts/2017-12-14-kumuluzee-microservices-on-kubernetes_part2.markdown

 In addition to built-in health check providers it is also possible to implement custom health checks.

 ## Updating Kubernetes Deployments
-The main purpose of exposing the health status of KumuluzEE microservies is to allow Kubernetes to monitor the health status of the container in which microservice is running to detect unexpected failures.
+The main purpose of exposing the health status of KumuluzEE microservices is to allow Kubernetes to monitor the health status of the container in which microservice is running to detect unexpected failures.
 Kubernetes provides a build-in Liveness probe which is used to detect when a container should be restarted.
 It should be expected, especially for the applications running for long periods of time, to eventually transition to broken status and can only be recovered by the restart.

 Liveness probe for the container is enabled by adding the following configuration to the container specification inside the deployment configuration: